-At Horwitz, Horwitz & Associates, our Illinois personal injury attorneys will work to help you get the money you deserve if your workers’ compensation claim has been denied.
-An Aurora IL workers compensation lawyer at our firm has extensive experience fighting for injured workers’ rights and have a deep knowledge of how the system works.
+At Horwitz, Horwitz & Associates, our Aurora personal injury lawyers will work to help you get the money you deserve if your workers’ compensation claim has been denied.
+An Aurora workers compensation lawyer at our firm has extensive experience fighting for injured workers’ rights and has a deep knowledge of how the system works.

-Let us put that knowledge to work for you.
+Let us use that knowledge for you.
 Call (800) 985-1819 or contact us online to schedule your free consultation.

-Workers’ compensation is a form of insurance that most employers are required to carry to help support and protect their employees.
-It’s intended to provide financial and medical support to employees who get injured or become sick due to the nature of their job.
+Workers’ compensation is a form of insurance that most employers must carry to help support and protect their employees.
+It is intended to provide financial and medical support to employees who get injured or become sick due to the nature of their jobs.

 The primary objectives of workers’ compensation are:

-- To provide financial assistance to employees who are injured or become ill as a result of their job, regardless of who is at fault for the injury or illness.
+- To provide financial assistance to employees injured or ill due to their job, regardless of who is at fault for the injury or illness.

 - To provide medical treatment.